geocarvalho/geocarvalho/README.md

 - Hi, I’m @geocarvalho
 - I’m interested in bioinformatics, human genetics, data science, and machine learning.
-- I’m currently learning 🧬clinical bioinformatics, 🎸acoustic guitar, 🇫🇷french, and 💻back-end skills.
+- I’m currently learning 🧬clinical bioinformatics, 🎸acoustic guitar, 🇫🇷french, 👨‍🏫 statistics and 💻back-end skills.
 - I’m looking to collaborate on clinical bioinformatics or healthcare data science projects.
 - You can reach me by e-mail, Twitter, or LinkedIn.